datanav/docs/tutorial-getting-started-enrich.rst

 .. admonition:: Prerequisites

   Before starting on this tutorial we suggest you:
-    - Complete the `Collect data tutorial <tutorial-getting-started-collect>`_ as we will now use that data.
+    - Complete the `Collect data tutorial <tutorial-getting-started-collect>`_ as we will use that data in this tutorial.

   In order to simplify matters, we would like you to assign a contact to one of the companies you now have populated your HubSpot account with.
 To do this, go to your "Companies" overwiew in HubSpot.
 Select ``THEMOON AS``.
 On the right hand side you should see the option to add a contact.
-Press ``+ Add`` and select "Brian Halligan" (a pre-existing test contact) and finish the contact selection.
-Brian Halligan should now be vivible as a contact for ``THEMOON AS``.
+Press ``+ Add`` and select **Brian Halligan** (a pre-existing test contact) and finish the contact selection. **Brian Halligan** should now be visible as a contact for ``THEMOON AS``.

 |